 Designed with homeschoolers in mind, Sign It!
 ASL is a self-paced, online sign language course and resource.
 Through a partnership with the Signing Time Foundation and the National Center for Hearing Assessment and Management, Sign It!
 ASL is completely free for families in the United States with a child under 36 months old who has any degree of hearing loss.

-According to the National Institute of Deafness and Other Communication Disorders, between two and three babies out of every 1,000 are born with some degree of hearing loss; most infants are identified as deaf or hard of hearing by six months old.
+According to the National Institute on Deafness and Other Communication Disorders, between two and three babies out of every 1,000 are born with some degree of hearing loss; most infants are identified as deaf or hard of hearing by six months old.
 This time is critical for communication and development.
 In contrast to spoken language, babies are able to use sign language as early as six months.

-Units one, two, and three are available to purchase with lifetime access for around $50 each, though they can be bought in a bundle for about $120.
+Units of five are available to purchase with lifetime access for around $50 each, though they can be bought in a bundle for about $160.

 Best for School Credit : Start ASL